NateDuff/N8K8/README.md

 - Used for local development of micro-services.

 ### K8s
-- Houses all kubernetes deployment & service YAML definitions
+- Houses all kubernetes deployment & service YAML definitions.